AngeloGalav/image-processing-and-computer-vision/2023-03-20 - ED pt2, Laplacian of Gaussian, Local Invariant feature, Harris corner.md

 Since we would need to compute _eigenvalues_ at each pixel would be costly, we compute a more efficient “_cornerness_” function:
 ![[corenerness_function.png]]

+The variable $k$ is a _sensitivity factor_ that is used to balance the importance of the trace and the determinant of the matrix $M$ when calculating the corner response.
+It is a constant that must be chosen carefully;
+- if it's too small, too many features are detected as corners
+- if it's too large, too few are detected.

 Analysis of the above function would show that:
 ![[C_values.png]]